antoniosarosi/dotfiles/README.md

 sudo pacman -S lightdm lightdm-gtk-greeter qtile xterm code firefox
 ```

-Enable lightdm service and restart your computer, you should be able to log in
+Enable *lightdm* service and restart your computer, you should be able to log into
-to qtile through lightdm.
+Qtile through *lightdm*.

 ```bash
 sudo systemctl enable lightdm